 Pour your sweet potato mixture into a 13 x 9–inch baking pan that has been lightly coated with cooking spray.
 And now it’s time for the delectable Pecan Topping.

-How to Make Pecan Topping for Sweet Potato Casserole
+How to Make Pecan Topping

 Now for our buttery, Brown Sugar Pecan Topping that takes MINUTES because we make it all in our food processor!
 Simply add pecans, maple syrup and vanilla extract to your food processor and pulse 3 times to slightly chop up pecans.
 Then add your flour, brown sugar, cubed butter and dashes of cinnamon, nutmeg and cloves and pulse until it resembles coarse pebbles.
 Evenly spread this Brown Sugar Pecan Topping over your sweet potatoes.